 Type I is called dysplastic spondylolisthesis and is secondary to a congenital defect of either the superior sacral or inferior L5 facets or both with gradual slipping of the L5 vertebra.

-Type II, isthmic or spondylolytic, in which the lesion is in the isthmus or pars interarticularis, has the greatest clinical importance in persons under the age of 50.
+Type II is called isthmic or spondylolytic and is where the lesion is in the isthmus or pars interarticularis.
+This has the greatest clinical importance in persons under the age of 50.
 If a defect in the pars interarticularis can be identified but no slipping has occurred, the condition is termed spondylolysis.
 If one vertebra has slipped forward on the other (horizontal translation), it is referred to as spondylolisthesis.

 Type II can be divided into three subcategories: